-This amount is set at $1,500 per person each year.
-This can be used for breakfast, lunch and dinners, functions, events, clothing with city logos, office supplies, membership dues, subscriptions and parking.
+This amount is $1,500 per person each year.
+This can be used for breakfast, lunch and dinners, functions, events, clothing with city logos, office supplies, membership dues, subscriptions, and parking.
 Totaled up, this is $7,500 annually of budgeted money.
-That is, if they stay within their budget.
+That is if they stay within their budget.

-No longer would commission conferences and educational seminars costs be a part of their expense account, but would be used from the city’s general expense funds.
+No longer would commission conferences and educational seminars costs be a part of their expense account but would be used from the city’s general expense funds.

 No one wants to deny our elected officials the opportunity to attend dinner parties and galas.
-However, they can do this at anytime on their own dime, which would show that they truly cared about the foundation in which the money is worthy of.
-Many other commissioners in Broward County must pay for their own tickets, and the City of Tamarac should be no exception.
+However, they can do this at any time on their dime, which would show that they genuinely cared about the foundation.
+Many other commissioners in Broward County must pay for their tickets, and the City of Tamarac should be no exception.

 Here is an example of some of these events where tickets were purchased for all commissioners:

 Broward County Mayor’s Gala ($2,000), Broward League of Cities Gold Coast Breakfast ($60), Edith Lederberg 40th Anniversary Celebration Luncheon – Area Wide Council on Aging ($100), Broward League Luncheon ($840), Broward League of Cities Gala ($2,500), Protect the Children Gala ($796.20), ADRC Breakfast and Awards ($500).
-All this totals $6,796.20.
+Total $6,796.20.